greypaschall/ServerlessMinecraft/README.md

 Active Costs (You are only charged when a player is using the server):

 -t3.large EC2 instance ~ $0.0832/hour
-  -associated EBS volume ~ $0.00088/hour (temporary volume provisioned at startup and deleted at shutdown)
+  - associated EBS volume ~ $0.00088/hour (temporary volume provisioned at startup and deleted at shutdown)

 *Free Services: